Clemapfel/Mousetrap.jl/README.md

 (in order of priority, highest first)

 + Simplify installation process to `] add mousetrap`
-+ Add support for loading custom themes by exposing the CSS interface
++ Add support for global and per-widget custom themes by exposing the CSS interface
++ Implement installation of .desktop files on end-user computers
-+ Allow bundling of mousetrap apps and all their dependencies into a portable C-executable
++ Allow bundling of mousetrap apps, their resources, and all their dependencies into a portable C-executable
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Implement drag & drop for files, images, and widgets
-+ Allow interactive use from within the REPL
++ Fully polish interactive use from within the REPL
 + Make all functions that modify the global state thread-safe
 + Add an event controller to capture video game controller / joystick events
 + Add 3D shapes and geometry shaders to the OpenGL component